 - letters from other professionals involved in your care

 - PIP decision letters, even if you are not automatically eligible - please note that this alone is insufficient supporting evidence

 - evidence of other benefits received, even if you are not automatically eligible.
 Please note that this alone is insufficient supporting evidence.

 West Sussex County Council will not pay for or reimburse any costs associated with applying for a badge, including supply of supporting documents.
 We do not encourage you to supply documents that will involve a charge, including obtaining a letter from your GP.

 5 What happens next

-Applications typically take up to eight weeks to process, not including any time spent waiting for missing documents or information.
+Applications typically take up to 16 weeks to process, not including time spent waiting for missing documents or information.
 We will contact you should we require anything further.

-If you have any doubts as to the source of the email, please do not open the message or attachments and contact us:
+If you have any doubts about the source of a Blue Badge related email, do not open the message or attachments and contact us:

 We will let you know the outcome of your application or renewal.